pipe-cd/tutorial/tutorial/content/en/10-whats-pipecd/_index.md

 ## What is PipeCD

-PipeCD is an open source tool for Continuous Delivery.
+PipeCD is an OSS for Continuous Delivery.

 ![](/images/10-overview/pipecd-explanation.png)